mattsoftware/aws_instance_termination_check/README.md

 document the poll rate in this script is set for every 5 seconds.

 # Usage
-Run the script with a directory to run the scripts in when the instance gets a termination event
+Run the script with a directory to run the scripts in when the instance gets a termination event.
+The directory can also be provided by the RUN_D environment variable.
+When the script start the /etc/check_spot file, if it exists, is read to get any environment variables to initialise the environment.
+The RUN_D variable can also be provided here.

 Each script will be run with the event as its STDIN.
 Also the event is available in the $ACTION environment variable